Subspace method based on neural networks for eigenvalue problems: Numerical experiments

 \section{Numerical experiments}

-In this section, we will use three typical eigenvalue problems, the Laplace eigenvalue problem, the decoupled harmonic oscillator and the {coupled} harmonic oscillator to demonstrate the performance of the methods proposed in our paper.
+In this section, we will use four typical eigenvalue problems, the Laplace eigenvalue problem, the decoupled harmonic oscillator, the {coupled} harmonic oscillator and the hydrogen atom to demonstrate the performance of the methods proposed in our paper.

 The algorithms are implemented based on the deep learning framework PyTorch.
-All the numerical experiments are carried on the LSSC-IV platform at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
+All the numerical experiments are carried out on the LSSC-IV platform at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.

-The following parameter settings are used in our numerical experiments: The neural networks architecture is implemented by a fully connected neural network with 3 hidden layers and a subspace layer with each hidden layer containing 100 neurons and the subspace layer containing $M$ neurons.
-We choose the activation function $\sigma(x)=\sin(x).$ {During initialization part, the default initialization strategy is adopted to initialize neural network parameters $\theta$ and the random values generated according to a uniform distribution in the range [-1, 1] are applied to initialize coefficients $w_1,\cdots,w_k$.} The Adam optimizer with the default learning rate is used for training.
-In all experiments, we adopt the termination criteria introduced in (\ref{TC}) with the parameter $N_{max} = 5000$.
+The following parameter settings are used in our numerical experiments: The number of eigenpairs $k$ is set to 15 in all examples.
+The neural networks architecture is implemented by a fully connected neural network with 3 hidden layers and a subspace layer with each hidden layer containing 100 neurons and the subspace layer containing $M$ neurons.
+We choose the activation function $\sigma(x)=\sin(x).$ During the initialization part, the default initialization strategy is adopted to initialize parameters $\theta$ and the random values generated according to a uniform distribution in the range [-1, 1] are applied to initialize parameters $\bm w_1,\cdots,\bm w_k$.
+The Adam optimizer with the default learning rate is used for training.
+In all experiments, we adopt the termination criteria introduced in (\ref{TC}) with the parameter $N_{max} = 5000$ and $m=10$.
 Different $\epsilon$ are chosen for different problems to achieve appropriate training (i.e., fewer epochs while maintaining accuracy).
-In the solving part, to improve the accuracy of the solution, we perform dimensionality reduction, with a given parameter denoted as $\gamma$.
-The solver $scipy.linalg.eigh$ in Python is used for solving the matrix eigenvalue problem (\ref{MEP2}).
+The solver $scipy.linalg.eigh$ in Python is used for solving the algebraic eigenvalue problem (\ref{MEP1}).
 For reproducibility, all the random seeds used in the numerical experiment are set to 1.